lymslive/dbext/readme.md

 ### Config in local project

-Since only some special (may complex) project need to mix programming with databse, you can put config for `dbext` in the local project setting.
+Since only some special (may complex) project need to mix programming with databse, you can put the config for `dbext` in the local project setting.
 For example in `Sessionx.vim` file, if you `:mksession` on the project root directory and save a `Session.vim` file.
 When vim load a session, it will source another `{SessionName}x.vim` file if exsisted.